LC-Januario/3-Card-Poker-simulator-in-Python/README.md

 # 3-Card-Poker-simulator-in-Python
-A simulator that plays a simplified version of poker with 2 players and prints out both players' hands, what "score" they had and who won
+A simulator that plays a simplified version of poker with 2 players and prints out both players' hands, what "score" they had and who won.
+Play the simulator here: https://colab.research.google.com/drive/1024VCfR24Uz05hfE5_xxK5HWi2ZpTDPz?usp=sharing

 ## Table of Contents